globalworming/spring-service-testing-serenity-screenplay/README.md

 ## premise

-When testing spring boot applications with [serenity-bdd](http://www.thucydides.info/) I tried multiple approaches approaches, two in more details below.
+When testing spring boot applications with [serenity-bdd](http://www.thucydides.info/) I tried multiple approaches, three in more details below.

 Given is a pretty basic service with three business functions.
 The goal it to create a BDD report on the tests of these functions.